Watch As a Cop Attempts to Catch a Snake With a Trash Can

-When a snake was found in a University of Central Florida office, a campus police officer tried to capture the snake using a trash can.
+When a snake was found in a University of Central Florida office, a campus police officer tried to capture it using a trash can.

 In the video of the face off between the snake and the officer, the officer looks nervous and curses when it comes close.
 Others in the room are standing on chairs hoping to avoid the snake.
 Eventually, the officer is able to open a door letting the snake out, despite not being able to catch it using the trash can.